 Our VROC friends, “Skid” and Sandy, stopped by our hotel room around 7:15 am, on their way to breakfast.
 The four of us ate breakfast at Pop’s Grits & Eggs, located on the hotel grounds.
 We sat down at the only available table and placed our breakfast orders.
 Bob ordered a Sausage and Cheese Omelet.
 I ordered a Western Omelet.
 Breakfast was good and very filling.

 After breakfast, Bob and I went chasing waterfalls.
 It was 9:00 am, when we began our drive.
 We saw seven waterfalls.
-We used the following map as a guide for the location of waterfalls.
-As we planned to skip some of the waterfalls, we used the GPS to take us from one waterfall to the next.
-Therefore, we followed loosely the directions outlined on this map.
-We did begin our drive in Maggie Valley, and the first waterfall that we visited was Soco Falls.
+We used the GPS to take us from one waterfall to the next.
+The first waterfall that we visited was Soco Falls.

 Soco Falls is located between the towns of Maggie Valley and Cherokee.
 From Maggie Valley, head south on Highway 19 to the Blue Ridge Parkway.
 Cross under the Parkway and continue downhill on Highway 19 towards Cherokee.
 From the Parkway, it’s 1.5 miles to an unmarked pullout on the left side of the road.
 This is the fourth year that we have gone in search of waterfalls in this area of North Carolina.
 Each year we have missed the small parking area for this waterfall.
 This year was no exception; however, we turned around this time and found Soco Falls.
 There is no sign at the pullout, but you can hear the waterfalls from the parking area.
 The trail to Soco Falls begins at the northern part of the parking area, where there is a break in the guard rail.
 The first part of the trail resembled a goat path and was a little bit steep.
 Within a few minutes, though, we reached a boardwalk and the viewing platform.